 Our TODOS initiative focuses on results/outcomes of justice, equity, diversity and inclusion measures put in place to remove the barriers keeping students and educational institutions of diverse economic, educational, ethnic, and social backgrounds from studying abroad in Barcelona, Spain.
 We created the TODOS Sounding Board Webinar Series to discuss topics surrounding D/E/I in the field of international education.
 You can find various resources from the series below.

-2021 WEBINAR SERIES SCHEDULE
+2022 WEBINAR SERIES & COMMUNITY DISCUSSION SCHEDULE

 WE ARE ALL BIASED, NOW WHAT?
 COLLABORATIVE APPROACHES TO FACING AND COMBATING OUR UNCONSCIOUS BIASES

 This interactive webinar will feature a presentation and panel discussion by international educators on unconscious and implicit biases.
 Our panelists will problematize how unconscious and implicit biases undermine study abroad recruitment, advising, programming and why implementing change starts with you.
 Participants will engage in interactive polling and discussion to raise self-awareness and develop personal implementation strategies.

 Seven Steps to Combat Unconscious Biases: